groc-prog/pyneo4j-ogm/README.md

 `pyneo4j-ogm` is a asynchronous `Object-Graph-Mapper` for [`Neo4j 5+`](https://neo4j.com/docs/) and [`Python 3.10+`](https://www.python.org/).
 It is inspired by [`beanie`](https://github.com/roman-right/beanie) and build on top of proven technologies like [`Pydantic 1.10+ and 2+`](https://docs.pydantic.dev/latest/) and the [`Neo4j Python Driver`](https://neo4j.com/docs/api/python-driver/current/index.html).
 It saves you from writing ever-repeating boilerplate queries and allows you to focus on the `stuff that actually matters`.
 It is designed to be simple and easy to use, but also flexible and powerful.

-## 📣 Upcoming features

-What's planned for future releases.
+## 🔥 Hot topics for the future

+You never know what the future might hold.
+But these things are for sure happening (not necessarily in this order):

+- [ ] Add documentation and test coverage for migrations
+- [ ] Improving the overall test coverage
-- [ ] Migration CLI for migrating your pyneo4j-ogm models
+- [ ] More/Better examples for simple and advanced use-cases
+- [ ] Complete documentation overhaul

 ## 🎯 Features <a name="features"></a>